baravak/risloo-extractor-app/README.md

 # How Does It Work?

-This library is equipped with a CLI in order to create the profiles and reports you need for your tests.
+This library is equipped with a CLI in order to create the profiles, reports and sheets you need for your samples.
 The structure of the CLI is as follows:

 ### Main Structure